bevyengine/bevy/release-content/migration-guides/entity_cloner_builder_split.md

 Still, using `EntityClonerBuilder::finish` will return a non-generic `EntityCloner`.
 This change is done because the behavior of the two is too different to share the same struct and same methods and mixing them caused bugs.

-The methods of the two builder types are diffent to 0.16 and to each other now:
+The methods of the two builder types are different to 0.16 and to each other now:

 ## Opt-Out variant